BertrandAreal/pg_build_win/README.md

 The main options are "/x86" vs "/x64" and "/Debug" vs "/Release".
 You probably want to pass "/xp" for 32-bit builds and "/2008" for 64-bit builds.

+vcvarsall.bat for Visual Studio builds works a bit differently to the Windows SDK 7.1 SetEnv.cmd script.
+They do not offer any control of the debug/release state ("Configuration") or the target platform; the only argument they accept is an arcitecture.
+You must set the environment variables for TARGET and Configuration yourself.

 BUILD
 =====